DeadSix27/UnlinkMKV.py/README.md

 If there are no subtitles it probably just crashes.

-Note this program is just a private tool I paid almost no attention to clean code or bugs.
+Note this program is just a private tool I paid almost no attention to clean code or bugs theres also a ton of leftover debug print's and commented code.